Manchester United transfer rumours

 Thomas Meunier - United have held more talks over a potential £22m transfer for the PSG defender as they grow frustrated with Crystal Palace's valuation of Aaron Wan-Bissaka.
 (Mail, June 2).
 But Arsenal manager Unai Emery has made personal contact with Meunier in an attempt to convince him to join the Gunners ahead of Manchester United.
 (Mirror, June 2).

-Toby Alderweireld - Ole Gunnar Solskjaer will try and sign Toby Alderweireld if Manchester United miss out on landing Matthijs de Ligt.
-(Express, June 9)

-Sean Longstaff - But although United are thought to be interested, no approach has been made.

-Adrien Rabiot - United are high up on the potential destinations for free agent midfielder Rabiot, according to El Mundo Deportivo.
+Adrien Rabiot - France international Rabiot has held talks with Serie A champions Juventus ahead of the expiry of his contract at PSG on July 1.
+(Sky Sports, June 14); United are high up on the potential destinations for free agent midfielder Rabiot, according to El Mundo Deportivo.

 James Rodriguez - Real Madrid will offer James Rodriguez to Manchester United as they look to try and bring Paul Pogba to the Bernabeu (The Star, June 9).